izakp/izakp.github.io/README.md

 Help Jeb pet all the moose.

-Make a moose yourself.
+Make a moose.

 Or

-Let us do it for you.
-Auto-moose.

-How big is your herd?
+Let the moose run wild.

-Every time you make a moose it will make another.
+Every time you make a moose it will attempt to make another.

-You can kill the moose before it produces offspring to manintain a constant population.
+You can kill a moose before it produces offspring to manintain a constant population.

-Or

-You can let the moose run wild.
+A Shepard herd.

-Jeb will sing for you if the herd is just right.
+Jeb will sing for you if there is equilibrium.